ln-komandur/ESP32/ReadMe.md

 ## Why these instructions

+1. The Espressif-IDE  comes pre-packaged with Eclipse and many essentials for Espressif.
+Its installation process is very polished (provided you know it) and so is its use.
+However [Espressif-IDE](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE.md) page
+    1.  provides no more than a [Download](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE.md#downloads) link to the latest [Espressif-IDE-linux.gtk.x86_64](https://dl.espressif.com/dl/idf-eclipse-plugin/ide/Espressif-IDE-linux.gtk.x86_64/latest) release
+    1.  only helps with *[Installing Espressif-IDE by Windows Offline Installer](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE-Windows-Installer.md)* with screenshots
+1. The [Eclipse CDT + ESP-IDF Eclipse Plugin (a.k.a.
+IEP plugin) installation approach](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#Installation) is clunky.
+This page provides
-The [ESP-IDF Eclipse Plugin (Espressif-IDE) installation](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md#Installation) page provides anywhere between **minimal to no instructions** on installing **Espressif-IDE instead of the Eclipse CDT + IEP Plugin update approach** and especially for *Linux*.
-All screenshots they provide are for the *Eclipse CDT + IEP Plugin update approach* and that too with some dated ones on *Help > Install New Software* for Mac.
-The [Espressif-IDE](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE.md) page provides no more than a [Download](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE.md#downloads) link to the latest [Espressif-IDE-linux.gtk.x86_64](https://dl.espressif.com/dl/idf-eclipse-plugin/ide/Espressif-IDE-linux.gtk.x86_64/latest) release or for *Installing Espressif-IDE by Windows Offline Installer*
+    1.  anywhere between **minimal to no instructions** on installing **Espressif-IDE** as that is not their focus.
+All their screenshots are for the *Eclipse CDT + IEP Plugin update approach* and that too with some dated ones on *Help > Install New Software* for Mac.
+    1. A link they provide to the [Espressif-IDE documentation](https://docs.espressif.com/projects/espressif-ide/en/latest/) again doesn't address *Linux installations*

+These instructions aim to bridge the gap for **Installing Espressif-IDE on Linux** .
+In this approach you only need to extract a `tar.gz` file, create a `symbolic link`, create a `desktop entry` and give `dialout permissions`.
+The only possible error you are likely to get is while *ESP-IDF Manager* tries to copy the `60-openocd.rules` file, and that can be easily solved as explained below.

+## Goals (of using Espressif-IDE):
+1. To avoid using Arduino IDE altogether
+1. To be able to directly leverage and use capabilities of FreeRTOS and esp-idf such as
+    1. Multi tasking (multi threading as threads are the same as tasks in the FreeRTOS context)
+    1. Queues
+    1. Interrupt handling
+1. To break free from the `setup()` and `loop()` methods in the Arduino IDE

 ## Pre-requisites